kendo1234/k6-examples/README.txt

 sudo apt-get update
 sudo apt-get install k6

+Example Run (runs the basic script with 10 virtual users, ramped up over 30 seconds): k6 run basicscript.js --vus 10 --duration 30s

 SCRIPTS AND WHAT THEY DO

-Basic Script: hits an http endpoint with, add users and duration with following command - k6 run --vus 10 --duration 30s basicscript.js
+Basic Script: hits an http endpoint.

 Initialise Options: This script sets number of users and duration within the options of the script.
 This is initialised before the main function is called.